zummenix/mprovision/README.md

 provisioning profiles by some text.
 2. The `remove` subcommand allows you to remove one or more profiles by their uuids or bundle ids.

-> WARNING: the `remove` subcommand is relatively dangerous since it removes profiles from the system completely.

 ### View details of a provisioning profile

 The `show` subcommand followed by uuid of a provisioning profile allows you to see details